louis-pham/weather-forecast/README.md

 ## Known Issues
 - timezone in x-axis label wont display on Internet Explorer
 - basically unreadable on smaller displays
+- no error display for current weather
+- city name extends out of container when data is yet to be loaded

 ---